Generic ibuprofen tablets are often brownish-red in color.

 - Breathing trouble

-If you have had such a reaction, do not take ibuprofen again.
+If such reactions occur, do not take ibuprofen again.

 The NIH warns that ibuprofen may increase the risk of heart attack or stroke, especially in those who have already have heart disease.